Skip to content

 5"

-5” eavestroughs collect water runoff from the roof, while downspouts effectively direct it away from the hangar’s post frame foundation.
+5” eavestroughs collect water runoff from the roof, while downspouts effectively direct it away from the post frame airplane hangar’s foundation.

 Project Phases